yeshalkhan/EMS/README.md

 ## Overview

 This repository contains the Continuous Integration and Continuous Deployment (CI/CD) pipeline for the **EMS** project.
-The pipeline is set up using **Jenkins**, and it automates the process of building, testing, and deploying the application.
+The pipeline is set up using **Jenkins**, and it automates the process of building and testing the application.
 This document outlines the steps to run the pipeline and troubleshooting tips for common issues.

 ---